 As a first step, we recommend backing up all user data (including configuration files, productions, snapshots etc.).
-This can be done using either mxUpdater (included with mxGUI) or from the File display (via the console GUI).
+This can be done using either mxUpdater (included with mxGUI) or from the File display (via mxGUI).
 The mxUpdater method is described next.